 Dr. Young is a Far Western Principal and serves as Director of cultural resources consulting and research at Far Western’s Great Basin Branch in Carson City, Nevada.
 Living and working in Nevada for over 30 years,Craig has been instrumental in assisting private industry and government agencies successfully navigate the regulatory process for projects across renewable energy, transportation, communications, and natural resources sectors.
 His direct engagement in active research, open collaboration, and public outreach provides a foundation for creative project management and continues to build trust with resource managers and review agencies across the region.

-Craig works as a geoarchaeologist throughout the Great Basin and California.
+In addition to guiding and collaborating with the skilled Far Western team, Craig is an active scientist working daily in western North America.
 His research interests include environmental influences and geomorphological processes affecting archaeological site formation and, ultimately, people’s interaction with a changing landscape, and he has been awarded funding for geoarchaeological studies from the National Science Foundation, the Department of Defense, the Department of the Interior, and the Lincoln County Archaeological Initiative.
-Craig is currently studying the timing and formation of paleo-deltas and the distribution of desert dust throughout the northern Great Basin.
-With his colleagues at Far Western, he is working to predict and map landforms where buried archaeological sites might be preserved to help clients in the planning process, before and during cultural resources investigations.
-He recently conducted geoarchaeological investigations for the Ruby Pipeline Project across the vast Northern Tier of Nevada.
+With his colleagues at Far Western, he applies this research to efficiently evaluate archaeological resources and better understand landforms where buried archaeological sites might be preserved — all with the goal of navigating the project planning and implementation process.

 Craig’s Featured Projects